Hepatitis can be a silent killer.

 PRIMARY LIVER CANCERS CAUSED BY VIRAL HEPATITIS

-Our teams mainly treat four kinds of hepatitis
+Our teams treat all four kinds of hepatitis

 Short-term hepatitis A, B, and E infections do not often require treatment, but patients can be given supportive care like administering fluids if needed.

-For chronic hepatitis B infection, antiviral drugs are used to reduce the risk of severe liver damage and increase chances of survival.
-But treatment is not accessible in many resource-poor settings.
+For chronic hepatitis B infection, antiviral drugs are used to reduce the risk of severe liver damage and increase the chances of survival.
+But treatment is not accessible in many resource-limited settings.
+The treatment is life-long in most cases and the management should include a comprehensive package of psychosocial support.

-Chronic hepatitis C infection is treated with pegylated interferon, an expensive and burdensome treatment.
-It can cause severe side-effects like depression, which often lead to people stopping treatment early.
+Chronic hepatitis C infection was previously treated with pegylated interferon, an expensive and burdensome treatment.
+It can cause severe side-effects like depression, which often leads to people stopping treatment early.

-Promising new oral treatments like sofosbuvir have been developed.
-They are more effective at combating the infection and do not produce as many side effects.
-However, these new drugs are unaffordable in resource-poor countries.
+However, new oral treatments called ‘directly-acting antiviral agents’ have been developed.
+These are more effective at combating the infection and do not produce as many side effects.

 How can hepatitis be prevented?